SXL-4403 Marine Insurance

 - present to others from a specialist or non-specialist background, reasoned, critical, comparative presentations relating to legal subjects within a Welsh, United Kingdom, European and/or global context;

-- write sustained critical expositions of any given area of the legal subjects studied and present the findings clearly, logically and coherently;
+- write sustained critical expositions of the legal subjects studied in International, Commercial and Business Law and present the findings clearly, logically and coherently;

 Talis Reading listhttp://readinglists.bangor.ac.uk/modules/sxl-4403.html